semgrep/semgrep-docs/docs/experiments/join-mode.md

 2. The keyword argument `$VAR` from `unescaped-template-extension` has the same content as `$...EXPR` from `any-template-var`
 3. The template file name `$PATH` from `unescaped-template-extension` is a substring of the file path of a result from `any-template-var`

-We can translate this roughly into the following condition statements.
+We can translate these roughly into the following condition statements.

 ```
 - 'user-input.$VAR == unescaped-extensions.$VALUE'